Happy Hunting Grounds in the Arctic

 5. Free Whaling for Everyone

 From the end of the 1630’s, whaling is booming business.
 In the year 1650, the English Muscovy Company stepped out of the whaling industry.
 It was in a state of bankruptcy due to worsened bilateral relations between England and the Tsardom of Russia.
 England would only re-enter the whaling business modestly in the second quarter of the eighteenth century.
-However, around the mid-eighteenth century, England had equaled the Republic in volume already, and would take over the leading position from then on.
+However, around the mid-eighteenth century, England had equalled the Republic in volume already, and would take over the leading position from then on.
 The English whaling industry was heavily subsidized by the state.
 This had a strategic military purpose, namely to have sailors at the whaling as de facto reservists for the navy when needed.
 Availability of enough sailors on warships on short notice, was always a real concern for navies.

 In the period between 1670 and 1730, whaling was at its peak.
 Every season, between 150 and 250 ships were fitted out from the Republic for the hunt, sometimes even as many as 300.
 Over the whole eighteenth century, an average of 260 ships went whaling in the Arctic every year (Leinenga 2015).
 In the period before the year 1642, only between 300 and 400 whales were caught; after that, numbers skyrocketed to circa 2,000 every year.

 The Republic also started whaling on the other side of the Pond, in their fresh colony of New Netherland.
 In 1629, the West-Indische Compagnie (WIC) 'Dutch West India Company' bought land in Delaware Bay from the Lenape native tribe.
 Among other with an aim at commercial whaling (Romm 2010).
 The piece of land in Delaware Bay is where the settlement of Swaanendael was founded, the modern town of Lewes, and is where the Dutch would start hunting whales in the year 1631.
 The eighty, first settlers from the Republic at the new settlement of Swaanendael even left for the Americas with a ship called De Walvis 'the whale' in the year 1630.
 Coincidence?
 However, it turned out to be a disaster.
 Most of the settlers were killed by the Lenape soon after their arrival in 1632, possibly due to a misunderstanding.
 In the year that followed, another attempt was made to start whaling in Delaware Bay, also at Cape May (Degener 2012).
 But these settlers lacked the skills and decent quality harpoons to hunt whales properly.
 No Basques there to teach them.
-Despite whaling didn't develop in the New Netherland colony into a business, it's the start of American whaling history nevertheless.
+Despite whaling did not develop in the New Netherland colony into a business, it is the start of American whaling history nevertheless.
 Of course, if we leave out potential earlier but undocumented Basque's hunting activity.

 Besides the Republic, also the free cities of Bremen and, especially, Hamburg along the southern coast of the North Sea, participated in the whaling too.
 That was when the charter of the Noordsche Compagnie ended.
 These cities fitted out about sixty ships every season.
 From the mid-fifteenth century, Bremen and Hamburg claimed to be a Freie Reichsstadt, free imperial cities, not belonging to any duchy or lord.
 Their way of doing business was comparable with that of the Republic, and many connections and relations existed between both.
 From 1640, the city of Hamburg had its own landing station and trywork on the western shores of the Spitsbergen archipelago, called Hamburg-Bucht, or in the Dutch language Hamburger Baaytje.
 Like the Republic, the ‘German’ cities of Bremen and Hamburg also preferred the principle of international free maritime trade.
-This contrary to Denmark, England and Sweden, which adhered (and adhere) mercantilism, a protective trade policy.
+This contrary to Denmark, England, and Sweden, which adhered (and adhere) mercantilism, a protective trade policy.
 De term 'German' is written between quotations marks, because in the eighteenth century there was no such thing as a German state yet.
 Only a collection of principalities, counties and (free) cities.

 What about the Danes?

 Danish whaling started with the Dutch in the lead.
 Johan or Jan de Villum from the Republic.
 In the year 1614, he was granted a the right to hunt whales in the Arctic.
 Four years later, De Villum and the Dane Jens Munk start together a whaling company.
 In 1917, yet another Dutchman, Herman Rosenkrantz from Rotterdam, was one of the founders of a different Danish whaling company.
 Both companies were minor players, and each send a ship to the Spitsbergen archipelago in 1619.
 A year later, Johan Braem, again a Dutchman in Denmark, became director of the Greenlandic Company.
-This company wasn't a success, and in 1652 the Greenlandic Company was liquidated (Christensen 2021).
+This company was not a success, and in 1652 the Greenlandic Company was liquidated (Christensen 2021).

 After these Dutch-Danish enterprises, it took the Danes until the last quarter of the eighteenth century to engage in whaling in an organized fashion.
 After apparently giving it much and long consideration, their king founded the Kongelige Grønlandske Handel 'royal Greelandic trade' (KGH) as late as in the year 1774.
 A company founded in a time when meanwhile Arctic whaling was in its waning days.
 This distinguished royal enterprise bought eight ships that year, and the following year another eight.
 Denmark unilaterally declared that its royal company had monopoly over Greenland and the Spitsbergen archipelago, including sailing on its shores.
 In real life, however, a sweet fleet of sixteen was no match for the German cities, and certainly not for the Republic and England.
 To illustrate this, in the year 1776 the Republic still sent out 123 ships to the Arctic, and the free city of Hamburg fifty-one.
 By the way, twelve of the sixteen Danish ships were under command of Nordfriesen, seafarers mostly from islands Föhr and Sylt.
 More about the Nordfriesen further below.
 There was more to say about the success of the KGH.
 When in 1776 it ordered harpoons and stuff, the quality was very poor.
 According to the North-Frisian commanders, these harpoons already broke when thrown against a piece of thin glass, and therefore considered unusable.

 The above is not entirely fair to the Danes.
 There were private persons who were involved with whaling until 1775.
 Especially, the merchant Jacob Severin who had received the exclusive right to hunt whales for Denmark and their province Norway.
 Both countries were constitutional united under the Danish monarchy.
 Severin was in practice viceroy of Greenland for long.
-But, at the end these privileged individuals weren't able to punch themselves a way out of a paper bag when it came to setting up a profitable whaling business.
+But, at the end these privileged individuals were not able to punch themselves a way out of a paper bag when it came to setting up a profitable whaling business.

 The fluit ships of the Republic were being adjusted as well halfway the seventeenth century.
 Ships were regularly sandwiched by pack-ice.
 As such not so bad.
 As soon as the wind turned, they could free themselves again from the embrace of ice.
 Things only became dangerous when the wind would continue to blow from one direction only, and was strong as well.
 Then, pressure on the ship became too strong, and the ice would crush the ship.
 On average about four percent of the ships were lost on a yearly basis (Feddersen 1991).
 To give more protection, bow and hull of fluit ships were strengthened with a second skin, called verdubbelen ‘to double’.
 This ijshuid ‘ice skin’ protected the ship better against drifting ice and icebergs.
 Albeit, having a whale carcass between ship and pack-ice was still the best protection against pressing ice, according to seafarers.
 Also, facilities were added to the ship to carry six or seven hunting sloops.